1,404: International Travel

 International Allowable Travel Expenses

-If reimbursement for international travel expenses is sought, an Employee Travel Request Form must be submitted to the Travel Office in the Campus Business Office.
+If reimbursement for international travel expenses is sought, a Spend Authorization must be submitted in Workday.
+The International Travel Authorization form will need to be attached to the Spend Authorization in WOrkday.
 This Employee Travel Request Form is different from the International Travel Authorization Request Form.
 International travel per diem is based on U.S. Department of State Foreign per diem rates.
 These rates change quite frequently.
 Current per diem rates can be found online at the U.S. Department of State website.
 Non-surveyed rates are covered by an "Other" category for each country.
 Approval of lodging rates in excess of currently authorized rates must be obtained on the "Employee's Travel Request" form prior to the trip from the individual authorized to approve such travel.
 Exceptions may be made for up to 175% of the federal rate for surveyed and 300% for non-surveyed destination.
 Lodging expense in excess of the federal foreign per diem rates may be charged to federal grants and contracts or to indirect cost recovery accounts unless a specific sponsor requirement does not allow for this charge.

 Emergencies or Safety Related Events